r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_machine.md

 - <b>Better laser:</b> Faster cooking, cooked food contains higher amounts of some reagents, and lower risk of microwave getting dirty from cooking unsuitable items.

 ## Gibber
 Lets you gib/butcher humanoids, to turn them into meat and some other byproducts, such as skin.
 This will destroy all organs.
-To gib someone, grab them aggressively and then click the gibber with an empty hand while on grab intent Intent Grab.png.
+To gib someone, grab them aggressively and then click the gibber with an empty hand while on grab intent.
 After a progress bar, that person will be inserted into the gibber.
 Click the gibber again with an empty hand to turn it on.
 Without upgrades you can only gib unclothed bodies.
 They can still be alive though.

 Meat produced by the gibber will contain any reagents the inserted body had in its systems when gibbed, with some blacklisted exceptions.